3ur3ka/TlExampleApi/README.md

 ## Notes:

-I used a DistributedCache because I figured it would be easier, but in hindsight a sql-lite in memory db may have been more efficient to save on all the serializing/deserializing.
+I used a DistributedCache because I figured it would be easier, but in hindsight an sql-lite in memory db may have been more efficient to save on all the serializing/deserializing.

-I would have liked to have written more unit tests - and ones more relevant to the api!
+I would have liked to have written more unit tests.
 Hopefully the ones I did serve as an illustration.

-The environment variables need to be pulled through when running with docker, but that's one for another day.